Christina Rossetti: Poetry, Ecology, Faith (Oxford University Press, 2018).

 Nineteenth Century Religion and Literature, with Mark Knight (Oxford University Press, 2006).

-Co-ed. with Tom Burton, Dialect Poems in the Dorset County Chronicle: William Barnes (Edinburgh University Press, 2019).
+Co-ed. with Tom Burton, Dialect Poems in the Dorset County Chronicle: William Barnes (Edinburgh University Press, in preparation).

 Co-ed., Nineteenth Century Poetry: Criticism and Debates (Routledge Criticism and Debates Series, 2016).
 [Reviewed in Forum for Modern Language Studies, 54.
 1, 2018]